-A wall of muscle holds the bowel (intestine) inside the abdomen (belly).
-A hernia occurs when a section of bowel pushes out through a weakness in the muscle.
+A wall of muscle holds the bowel (intestine) inside the belly.
+A hernia happens when a section of bowel pushes out through a weakness in the muscle.
 The hernia looks like a bulge under the skin.
-In baby boys, a bulge in the scrotum is the most common type of hernia and is the result of a persistent canal between the scrotum and abdomen that normally closes when a fetus is developing.
+In baby boys, a bulge in the scrotum is the most common type of hernia.
+It happens because of a persistent canal between the scrotum and abdomen that normally closes when a fetus is developing.
 A hernia can move back into the abdomen through the passage.
 So you may not see the bulge all the time.
-You may see it most when your baby is straining (such as during crying, feeding, or a bowel movement).
+You may see it most when your baby is straining.
+This can happen your baby is crying, feeding, or a having a bowel movement.

 Any baby can have a hernia, but they’re most common in:

 Preemies, because the abdominal muscle isn’t fully developed yet

 Boys, because it’s easy for a hernia to form in the space where the testicles descend